ilanshan3/GapTracer/README.md

 python GapTracerEvaluation/GapTracerEvaluation.py
 ```

-This processes all 6 attack scenarios in `ElasticBasedDataCollection/ObRPC-onDataset/` and reports Precision/Recall/F1/Jaccard metrics.
+On first run, the script will automatically download the `ObRPC-onDataset` (~6 attack scenario datasets) from [Google Drive](https://drive.google.com/file/d/1T7DSQBqlQ1M673U1BOnsk8R30n6nupOx) into `ElasticBasedDataCollection/ObRPC-onDataset/` and extract it.
+Subsequent runs reuse the local copy.
+The evaluation then processes all 6 attack scenarios and reports Precision/Recall/F1/Jaccard metrics.
 Pre-trained SeqClean + SeqJudge model weights are included under `SeqCleanModel/` and `SeqJudgeModel/`.

 ### Data Collection (Optional)